OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:30

-When He was at the table with them, He took bread, gave thanks, broke it, and began to give it to them.
+While at the table with them, He took bread, gave thanks, broke it, and began to share it with them.

 ## Luke 24:31